Three Uplifting but True-to-Life Books for You to Read during these Trying Pandemic Times

 Sometimes it is interesting to retrace where something began, when a meaningful connection was made.
 My interview with Susannah Conway appeared in the Washington Independent Review of Books last week, and [...]

-When my grandparents were expelled from their hometown in Czechoslovakia after World War II, they lost their house and all their possessions, but the loss my grandfather lamented the most [...]
+Some of my grandfather's books, now on my bookshelf When my grandparents were expelled from their hometown in Czechoslovakia after World War II, they lost their house [...]

-We've been dealing with a few health issues lately (everything seems OK now), and so I've slacked off blogging, but yesterday as I retired to my bathtub with the newest [...]
+We've been dealing with a few health issues lately (everything seems OK now), and so I've slacked off blogging.
+However, yesterday, as I retired to my bathtub with the [...]

 Once in a while we read a classic in my Advanced Memoir Workshop, and this June the group chose E.B.
 White's One Man's Meat.
-The book proved hard to get from the library [...]
+The book proved hard to get [...]

-Edmund de Waals' memoir The Hare with Amber Eyes was my favorite memoir of 2011, and yet I am still trying to figure out why because it defies so many of the [...]
+Edmund de Waals' memoir The Hare with Amber Eyes was my favorite memoir of 2011.
+I am still trying to figure out why because it defies so many of the [...]